KamranAzeem/docker-to-kubernetes/Minikube-Internals-Fedora.md

 [kamran@kworkhorse ~]$
 ```

-You will notice that the ClusterIP and the EXTERNAL-IP have the same IP address, as shown in the `kubectl get svc` command's output above.
+You will notice that the **"ClusterIP"** and the **"EXTERNAL-IP"** have the same IP address, as shown in the `kubectl get svc` command's output above.
 On a normal kubernetes cluster, these will be different, but on this cluster, they are same.
 There is a reason for that.
-Minikube uses these "EXTERNAL-IPs" as mere **labels**.
+Minikube uses these **"EXTERNAL-IPs"** as mere **"labels"**.
 On the host, it sets a route for this network range to be sent to the minikube VM's IP address.
-As soon as the traffic reaches the minikube VM, the iptables rules setup by the minikube's LoadBalancer controller takes the traffic and sends (DNAT) those packets to the actual pods.
+As soon as the traffic reaches the minikube VM, the `iptables` rules setup by the minikube's LoadBalancer controller takes the traffic and sends (DNAT) those packets to the actual pods.

 Here are the iptables rules from the minikube VM, after a service (`nginx`) has been setup as `type:LoadBalancer` :